abletech/concurrency/INTRODUCTION.md

 # Introducing Concurrency

-### A code walk-through showing some basic ways to introduce concurrency to your Elixir application
+### A code walk-through showing basic ways to add concurrency to your Elixir application

 ### [@nigelramsay](https://twitter.com/nigelramsay)